Showing posts sorted by date for query evil. Sort by relevance Show all posts

 Whether God answers our request to be healed or delivered from difficult circumstances depends on why we are asking.
 If we wish to be healed (delivered) so we can better serve him, he will say yes.
 If we wish to be healed so we can ¹"spend it on ourselves," he will not.

 Our challenge is knowing the difference.
-If we think we are asking for the right reason and are not, we assume He does not care or love us if we don't get the answer we want.
+If we think we are asking for the right reason and are not, we assume He does not care or love us if we don't get the answer we seek.
 Then we become disillusioned with God.
 But this is our shortcoming, not God's.

 "You ask and do not receive, because you ask wrongly, to spend it on your passions."
 Jas 4:3